 The amount of the federal credit for which taxpayers qualify is contingent upon several factors.
-When filing a tax return for 2018, working families with children, whose annual incomes fall below $40,320 to $54,884 (depending on marital status and number of children), are generally eligible for the federal EITC.
-Those taxpayers categorized as working poor (single taxpayers without dependents who earn less than $15,270, or $20,950 for a married couple), are also eligible to receive a smaller credit.
+When filing a tax return for 2022, working families with children, whose annual incomes fall between $43,492 to $59,187 (depending on marital status and number of children), are generally eligible for the federal EITC.
+Those taxpayers categorized as working poor (single taxpayers without dependents who earn less than $16,480, or $22,610 for a married couple), are also eligible to receive a small credit.

-According to the Center on Budget and Policy Priorities the average EITC for the 2016 tax year was $3,176 for a family with children.
-This translated to a monthly wage increase of $265.
+According to the Internal Revenue Service (IRS), nationwide during 2021, 25 million eligible workers and families received about $60 billion in EITC.
+The average amount of EITC received nationwide was about $2,411, which translates to a monthly wage increase of over $200.
 Because those taxpayers who are eligible typically have little to no discretionary income, research indicates that families typically use the credit to pay for basic necessities, pursue home or vehicle repairs, or to seek job or skills training.